starknet-io/starknet-docs/docs/Blocks/transaction-life-cycle.md

 # Transaction Lifecycle

-The following are the possible statuses of transaction from the moment it the moment it is included in a proof validated by L1.
+The following are the possible statuses of a transaction from the moment it's included in a proof to the moment it's validated by L1.

 ## Transaction status